 What's next for Crypto art?

 Crypto art is on the rise.
 Once a small community of artists is now growing into a mainstream movement.
-NFT provided an avenue for a digital artists to gain authority and protect their digital artworks.
+NFT provided an avenue for a digital artists to gain authority and protect their digital assets.
 In addition, the rising value of NFTs helps artist sell their artwork at a high price.

 NFTs are taking off at a much faster rate right now.
 Although it's tempting to hop mindlessly on the trend, it's critical to have a profound understanding of cryptocurrencies and NFTs first.